-Dronedarone is among several new drugs developed for the management of atrial fibrillation.
-It received FDA approval in 2009 for the management of atrial fibrillation and atrial flutter.
+Dronedarone received FDA approval in 2009 for the management of atrial fibrillation and atrial flutter.
 Dronedarone shares many antiarrhythmic properties with amiodarone but has a more favorable safety profile and fewer adverse effects.
-Its use is contraindicated in patients with severe heart failure requiring recent hospitalization [23; 26; 88; 89; 90; 91; 92].
-According to the 2011 focused guideline update, dronedarone may be considered in the management of patients with paroxysmal atrial fibrillation or after conversion of persistent atrial fibrillation [87].
-It should not be used for rate control in permanent atrial fibrillation [23].
-Dronedarone may be used for the prevention of recurrent atrial fibrillation [42; 70].
-In addition, this medication may be initiated in the outpatient setting [23].
+Its use is contraindicated in patients with severe heart failure requiring recent hospitalization [28; 33; 92; 93; 94; 95; 96].
+Dronedarone may be considered in the management of patients with paroxysmal atrial fibrillation or after conversion of persistent atrial fibrillation [28].
+It should not be used for rate control in permanent atrial fibrillation [28].
+Dronedarone may be used for the prevention of recurrent atrial fibrillation [49; 75].
+In addition, this medication may be initiated in the outpatient setting [28].
 It is important to note that the FDA issued a drug safety announcement about cases of rare, but severe liver injury, in patients being treated with dronedarone.
-The risk of injury has been added to labeling for the drug [93].
+The risk of injury has been added to labeling for the drug [97].